 Clergy Across the Faith Spectrum to Give Sermons on Food Waste

 Food Waste Weekend is now Faith Fights Food Waste, the nationwide food waste awareness campaign for the faith community.
-Join us in September 2020.

 America wastes a staggering $218 billion worth of food every year.
 Clergy of all major faiths are invited to learn, and then speak from their own faith perspective, about food waste and the impact is has on hunger and the environment.

 Background information about food waste along with faith-specific sample sermons and a variety of “calls to action” are available for the clergy to choose from.

 Faith Fights Food Waste has developed materials specifically for Christian, Jewish, Muslim, Buddhist, Hindu and Unitarian communities although other faiths are encouraged to adapt materials for their use.

 Why Should You Participate?